jrmcornish/cv/TALKS_AND_REVIEWS.md

 * Normalising Flows and Continuously Indexed Flows for Machine Learning, CoSInES-B4H Masterclass on VI, Nov 2023
 * Causal Falsification of Digital Twins, LSE, January 2023
+* Talk for MCMC people (check when)
+* Talk at Imperial, March 2024 - An introduction to categorical probability theory (title
+* Talk at Amazon workshop Berlin, April 2024
+* (Upcoming) talk at UCL, October 2024
+*

 ## Reviews